emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 An [accessible app](https://en.wikipedia.org/wiki/Web_accessibility) is one that gives all users equal access to information and functionality, including those who use Assistive Technology like screen readers.
 This kind of work is sometimes abbreviated as `a11y`.

-_This article was written as of Ember.js version 3.1.
-The same approach applies for all 2.x apps, with some changes to test syntax._
+_This guest article was written as of Ember.js version 3.1.
+The same approach applies for all 2.x apps, with some changes to test syntax.
+Anyone can write a guest article - get in touch if you are interested!_

 ## Using ember-a11y-testing